 A Type of Christ

-Joseph and his family have been reunited.
-Here in chapter 47 we see Joseph’s care for his aging father, “Then Joseph brought in his father Jacob and set him before Pharaoh” (v.
-7).
-Somehow I see Joseph helping his elderly father into some kind of a chair so Jacob can show his respect to Pharaoh and pray for him.
+After years of separation, Joseph and his family have been reunited.
+Here in chapter 47 we see Joseph’s care for his aging father, “Then Joseph brought in his father Jacob and set him before Pharaoh” (Gen. 47.7).
+I see Joseph helping his elderly father into some kind of a chair so Jacob can show his respect to Pharaoh and pray for him.
 But he doesn’t just care for his father; he also cares for his brothers.
 In verse 11 Joseph “situated his father and his brothers” and in verse 12 he “provided” for his father and his brothers.
 Remember, these are the same brothers who sold him into slavery.

 Joseph is a type of Christ.
 A type is a picture (like the old “tintypes,” pictures taken during the 1800s).
 In this case, a picture of Christ, a glimpse of what was to come.
 We can look at those old photos and see that while they were not perfect images, they give us some idea of what the real person looked like.
 In the same way, when we look at the various “types of Christ,” each one gives us an idea of some of the attributes of our Savior.